How to Smoke Pork Tenderloin

 Instructions

-- 5Once the pork reaches 135°F, remove it to a platter, cover and let rest for 10 minutes (its temperature will rise as it rests).
-Sprinkle with chopped fresh thyme, then slice into 1-inch medallions.
-Enjoy warm or at room temperature.
+- 5Remove the pork to a platter, cover loosely with foil, and let rest for 10 minutes—the internal temperature will rise to approximately 145°F as it rests.

 Nutrition — Per Serving